Fire and rescue services

 More information:

-West Nile virus (WNV) cases have been reported in Bosnia and Herzegovina.
+West Nile virus (WNV) cases have been reported.
 There's no vaccine to prevent it.

 Tick-borne encephalitis is a risk in forested and rural areas.